PopielSeba/test/replit.md

-# REKORD - Equipment Rental Pricing System
+# Sebastian Popiel - Equipment Rental Pricing System

 ## Overview

-REKORD is a comprehensive equipment rental pricing system designed for construction equipment rental companies.
+Sebastian Popiel is a comprehensive equipment rental pricing system designed for construction equipment rental companies.
 The application provides automated quote generation with tiered discount pricing, equipment catalog management, client management, and admin controls.
 Built as a full-stack TypeScript application with a React frontend and Express backend.

 ## Recent Changes